chainrand/chainrand-demo/README.md

 # Requirements

-- Node v16.9.0 (This is the version used for this project)
+- Node v16.9.0 (This is the version used for this project, you may use lower versions if supported)

 - An account at [https://web3.storage](https://web3.storage), with an API key.
+Don't worry, it's free.

 # Deployment